 So it was time to get creative and make my own.
 After digging around on Etsy for what seemed like a million years I still couldn’t find one that provided enough storage.

 Then I put the drawers together.
 This was a two-step process:

-1) As anyone who has used Ikea dressers before, you know the bottom of the drawers don’t exactly stay put – especially once they are loaded up with items – so the first order of business in putting together the drawers was to secure the bottoms.
+1. As anyone who has used IKEA dressers before, you know the bottom of the drawers don’t exactly stay put.
+Especially once they are loaded up with items.
+So the first order of business in putting together the drawers was to secure the bottoms.

-The finished product!!
-I’m VERY happy with how this turned out.
+I’m VERY happy with how this kitchen island with drawers turned out.
 It provides tons of space for the kitchen and looks really cool too.